why-aditi/Financial-Advisory/README.md

 3. Click on "Get API key"
 4. Create a new API key or use an existing one
 5. Copy the API key and add it to your `.env` file

+## Data Flow

+### Goal Analysis

+- **Form.js**: After submitting the financial assessment form, the goal analysis is performed using the `/api/goal-analysis` endpoint.
+The results are parsed and stored in local storage under the key `goalAnalysis`.

+- **Dashboard.js**: Retrieves the goal analysis data from local storage and displays the short-term and long-term goals with progress bars and total amounts needed.

+This setup ensures that the goal data is seamlessly integrated between the form submission and the dashboard display.